royluardo/royluardo.github.io/_posts/2025-02-07-environmental-variables-for-folder-navigation.markdown

     - Reference
 ---

-<h2>List of most common use environmental variables for folder navigation</h2>
+<h2>List of most commonly used environmental variables for folder navigation in Windows:</h2>

 <p>Copy the variables (%xxxx%) into the windows explorer address bar and hit enter.</p>